Logo Futurismo

 César Medeiros | Our skipper captured this picture of a Sperm Whale diving in front of our Zodiac boat with the highest mountain in Portugal (Pico mount) behind.
 The best time to go Whale Watching in Azores and see Sperm Whales is the Summer season.

-César Medeiros | Our skipper captured this picture of a Sperm Whale diving in front of our Zodiac boat with the highest mountain in Portugal (Pico mount) behind.
+César Medeiros | Our skipper captured this picture of a Sperm Whale diving in front of our Zodiac boat with the highest mountain in Portugal (Pico mountain) behind.

-🐳 Related Tour Whale Watching in Pico Island
+🐳 Related Tour: Whale Watching in Pico Island

 So the blow of the sperm whale is always directed to one side.
 On the other hand, the straight vertical blow of the baleen whales.